Jackie-08/git-lab/answers.md

 It says it has nothing to commit, because it is an initial commit not a complete commit.
 It gave me the commit, the head, the author and the date the commit was made and the type of the commit command I did issue.
 It says it on the branch main and that my branch is up to date.
+It wasn't showing .
+It shows modified and it got recorded in my files.
+Yeah it was.
+it show the git-lab2 file.